 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Cyclic nucleotide-dependent protein kinase inhibitor and Rho-associated kinase inhibitor (IC50 = 10.7 μM).
+Fasudil hydrochloride is a cyclic nucleotide-dependent protein kinase inhibitor and Rho-associated kinase inhibitor (IC50 = 10.7 μM).
 Suppress MMP-2 expression and induce apoptosis in glioblastoma cells in vivo.
 Ca2+ antagonist and vasodilator.
 Also inhibits proliferation of vascular smooth muscle cells.

 |Storage||Store at RT|